 Applicants need to be fully conversant with how projects should be prepared, following a two stage process; in Phase 1 a Call for Proposals will be announced and applicants would need to submit a brief Proposal describing proposed partnership arrangements, activities and anticipated outcomes.
-Applicants with Proposals that meet the qualifying criteria in Phase I would then be invited to submit a detailed Project Implementation and Business Plan in Phase 2.
-Only those Proposals meeting the required score in Phase 1 will be selected and asked to prepare Project Implementation and Business Plans.
+Applicants with Proposals that meet the qualifying criteria and achieve the required score in Phase I would then be invited to submit a detailed Project Implementation and Business Plan in Phase 2.

-All proponents of rejected Proposals will be advised within 15 days of the score given and provided with an explanation as to why their Proposal was returned (see Section 6.
+All proponents of rejected Proposals will be advised within 25 days of the score given and provided with an explanation as to why their Proposal was returned (see Section 6.
 Partnership Selection).